polkadot-developers/hackathon-guide/polkadot-tinkerers.md

 ## 🚀 Approaches for Tinkerers

-- **Start with APIs** — fetch balances, transfers, staking info, and remix them.
+- **Start with APIs** — fetch balances, transfers, staking info, and display them in a presentable way.
-- **Visualize data** — build dashboards or creative art from chain telemetry.
+- **Visualize data** — build dashboards, graphs, creative art from chain telemetry and data.
-- **Improve UX** — prototype wallet flows or simplify onboarding.
+- **Improve UX** — prototype wallet flows, simplify onboarding, or provide unique recovery methods for wallets.
-- **Hack with vibes** — memes, mashups, or quirky experiments welcome!
+- **Hack with vibes** — memes, mashups, or unique experiments welcome!
 - **Spin up an appchain** — use Tanssi to launch a chain tied to your own app.
 - **Test interoperability** — use Bagpipes to design and simulate XCM flows without code.

 ## 💡 Example Project Ideas

 - 🔗 Cross-chain NFT gallery using PAPI
 - 📊 Validator analytics dashboard with SubQuery
-- 🎮 On-chain randomness mini-game
+- 🧪 Experiment with creating no-code tools for the Polkadot ecosystem.
-- 🖼️ Data art from block history
+- 🖼️ Data art from block and transaction history.
-- 🔥 A custom appchain (via Tanssi) powering a unique hackathon app
+- 🔥 A custom appchain (via Tanssi) powering a unique hackathon app.
-- 🌐 A no-code cross-chain XCM flow demo using Bagpipes
+- 🌐 A no-code cross-chain XCM flow demo using Bagpipes.

 ## 🧩 Combo Tinkering Examples

 These show how beginners can **mix and match tools**:

-1. **Wallet + API + Visualization**
+1. **API + Visualization**
-   - Use **SubWallet** to hold test tokens.
    - Fetch balances and transfers via **DeDot** or **PAPI**.
    - Pipe the data into a simple **D3.js chart** to show how account balances evolve over time.

-2. **Appchain + Cross-chain Flow**
+2. **Custom Appchain with Tanssi + UI**
    - Deploy a small **appchain on Tanssi** for your app.
-   - Use **Bagpipes** to create a no-code XCM flow that lets tokens move between your appchain and a parachain.
-   - Display the transfers in a fun dashboard using **SubQuery** for indexing.
+   - Take advantage of their Network modules feature to create or [mix-and-match modules](https://docs.tanssi.network/learn/framework/modules/)
+   - Create a simple web app to display data from your appchain

 ## 📚 Resources